Linusp/python-inoreader/README.md

 ## Usage

-1. [Register your application](https://www.inoreader.com/developers/register-app) and then create configuration file `$HOME/.inoreader`
+1. [Register your application](https://www.inoreader.com/developers/register-app).
+Use `http://localhost:8080/oauth/redirect` for the redirect URI and set scope to "Read and Write".
+Then create the configuration file `$HOME/.inoreader`

    An example of the configuration file:

    ```
    [auth]
-   appid = 'Your App ID'
+   appid = your_app_id
-   appkey = 'Your App key'
+   appkey = your_app_key
    ```

 2. Login to your Inoreader account